 No comments are requested at this time.

-The Climate Risk Disclosure Workstream, led by Commissioner Andrew R. Stolfi (OR) and Superintendent Elizabeth Kelleher Dwyer (RI), serves to accomplish the following:
+The Climate Risk Disclosure Workstream, led by Commissioner Andrew R. Stolfi (OR), serves to accomplish the following:

 - Consider modifications to the Climate Risk Disclosure to align with Task Force on Climate-related Financial Disclosures (TCFD) and promote uniformity in reporting requirements.